 Fast, Shallow Breathing

-If stress or anxiety often affects your breathing, you should talk to your doctor.
+If stress or anxiety often affects your breathing, talk to your doctor.
 You can try treatments for anxiety or learn healthy ways to handle your stress so it won’t make you feel short of breath.

 You Get Easily Winded When You’re Active